AdobeDocs/commerce-cloud-service.en/help/cloud-guide/application/crons-property.md

 ## Set up cron jobs

-We use only one cron for Adobe Commerce on cloud infrastructure projects because of the nature of read-only environments.
+Only one cron job can run at a time for Adobe Commerce on cloud infrastructure projects because of the nature of read-only environments.
 This configuration is different from Adobe Commerce, which has three default cron jobs.
 See [Configure cron jobs](https://experienceleague.adobe.com/docs/commerce-operations/configuration-guide/cli/configure-cron-jobs.html) in the Adobe Commerce documentation.

 If your project requires custom cron jobs, you can add them to the default cron configuration.